 London's 2026 Basement Legalization Bylaws, Explained in Plain English.

-Don't risk municipal fines or LTB dismissals.
+Don't risk escalating municipal fines or LTB dismissals.
 Take our free diagnostic quiz to get the exact regulatory guide for your property, and optionally let us match you with certified local contractors.

 Translating City Hall into Plain English.